Juan-Jones/earnonlinemoney/content/blog/cryptocurrency-investment-guide.md

 Crypto has become a popular investment option in recent years, with more and more individuals looking to invest in digital assets.
 However, with the growth of the cryptocurrency market, there has been an increase in the number of cryptocurrency platforms available.
 This has made it challenging for investors to choose the best platform to buy, sell, and store their digital assets.

-### Binance
+### Binance.com

 Established as a cryptocurrency exchange platform, [Binance](https://www.binance.com) has evolved into a prominent entity within the industry.
 It boasts a diverse selection of digital assets, including widely recognized cryptocurrencies such as Bitcoin and Ethereum, while also ensuring accessibility across various languages.
 Offering competitive trading fees and a user-friendly interface, Binance caters to a broad spectrum of traders, ranging from beginners to seasoned professionals.
 Moreover, its mobile application enables convenient trading on-the-go, enhancing user experience and flexibility.

-### Bitfinex
+### Bitfinex.com

-Known for its advanced trading features and high liquidity, [Bitfinex](https://www.bitfinex.com) caters primarily to professional traders.
+Known for its advanced trading features and high liquidity, [Bitfinex](https://www.bitfinex.com/) caters primarily to professional traders.
 It offers a wide range of trading pairs and supports multiple fiat currencies.
 Bitfinex.com also provides margin trading and lending services, allowing users to earn interest on their digital assets.

 ### Coinbase.com